 Install an option to generate own power (e.g. solar) so you no longer need to pay for electricity

 Think about lowering power bills.
 An option is to install solar panels to eliminate or reduce electricity costs.
-There are also other ways with advance of technology which might pay to research.
+There are also other ways with the advance in technology which might pay to research.

 Cut back on bought coffees to save ~$X a day